Queens & Nucs are now on-sale for the 2023 season.

 NOTE THAT THIS IS A CHANGE FROM PAST YEARS.

-- Nuc pickups will be a first come first to pick procedure.
-You will have some choice in which Nuc(s) you take with some guidance & instruction from WCA staff member.
+3. Nuc pickups will be a first come first pick procedure.
+You will have some choice in which Nuc(s) you take with some guidance & instruction from a WCA staff member.

-- The Massachusetts Bee Inspectors check all Nucs before they are released.
-This is a good reason to be patient waiting for your bees.
+4. The Massachusetts Bee Inspectors check all Nucs before they are released.
+This is a good reason to be patiently waiting for your bees.
 The inspectors will identify any concerns and pass those Nucs ready for pickup.
 Having several inspections by experienced beekeepers provides assurance the bees are healthy and without problems.

-Our Nucs are in bee tight boxes, containing five deep frames.
-You do not need to bring any equipment with you, as Nucs will be ready for transport when you pick up.
+Our Nucs are in bee-tight boxes, containing five deep frames.
+You do not need to bring any equipment with you, as Nucs will be ready for transport when you pick it up.

-2023 will mark Warm Colors 23rd-anniversary providing package bees and Nuc colonies to Northeastern Beekeepers.
+2024 will mark Warm Colors’ 24th anniversary of providing bees to Northeastern Beekeepers.
 The good news has been the interest in beekeeping continues to grow and Warm Colors has been able to increase the number of colonies sold to new and experienced beekeepers.
 This year we will continue to cut back on bee sales.
-We are not leaving the beekeeping business, but it is our hope to increase the time dedicated to breeding mite tolerant honeybees that produce a consistent honey crop.
+We are not leaving the beekeeping business, but we hope to increase the time dedicated to breeding honeybees that produce a consistent honey crop.

 With the acknowledgment that we cannot do everything for everyone, comes the need to prioritize our goals for the apiary.
 Our passion has been to raise queens for Varroa mite tolerance and local hardiness.
 Successful queen breeding is about attention to the details, and that requires time.
 This is one reason we have decided to reduce our bee sales and limit advice to new beekeepers.
 We no longer have the time to provide individual lessons and maintain a large apiary.